 4. She treats herself

-Now while a lot of people follow restrictive diets and do their best to stay away from sugary treats, there’s nothing wrong with spoiling your sweet tooth.
+A lot of people follow restrictive diets and do their best to stay away from sugary treats, but there’s nothing wrong with spoiling your sweet tooth.
 In fact, occasionally treating yourself can be good for you.
-For once, it can help to prevent a slow down of your metabolism.
+For once, it can help to prevent a slow-down of your metabolism.
 Your metabolism may become used to the healthy foods you’re eating and slowdown.
 Also, an occasional sweet treat can help to reduce your risk of binging when you finally come into contact with something sweet and tasty.